DigitaleDeltaOrg/dd-eco-api/README.md

 ## About the Digital Delta Eco specification

 The DD-ECO-API is a specification of a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) service to **retrieve** ecological data.
+Is has nu functionality to modify data in any way.
 However, it is not **limited** to ecological data.
 It is capable of handling biological, chemical, and physics-related data.

 While the DD-API focusses on time series (data that in time only differs in the measured value), the DD-ECO-API focusses on observations, which also deals with sampling, preparation, measurement and (re)calculation.

 A short description on ecological measurements and what makes it difference can be found [here](ecological-measurements.md).

-Since ecology is diverse, in that no two ecological research projects may require the exact same data to be registered, the DD-ECO-API specification focusses on formalizing functionality and structure, but provides suggestions for properties to make the data useful (make information from data).
+Since ecology is diverse, in that no two ecological research projects may require the exact same data to be recorded, the DD-ECO-API specification focusses on formalizing functionality and structure, but provides suggestions for properties to make the data useful (make information from data).

 The DD-ECO-API specification therefor describes: